tensor2023/Awesome-Computational-Imaging/_sources/chapters/Chapter05_Gaussian_Image/Chapter05_Gaussian_Image.md

 Implicit neural representations (INRs) have recently gained popularity in image processing.
 These methods represent images as continuous functions, often modeled by MLPs, that map spatial coordinates $(x, y)$ to RGB values.
 Notable methods like SIREN [1] and WIRE [2] show impressive results in terms of image fidelity.

 Recently, 3D Gaussian Splatting [5] has been proposed in the context of 3D scene reconstruction, providing fast and visually high-quality rendering by explicitly modeling 3D Gaussians.
-This work inspires The Core Idea of **GaussianImage**, which brings this approach to **2D image representation and compression**.
+This work inspires Method Overview of GaussianImage, which brings this approach to 2D image representation and compression.

-## 2. The Core Idea
+## 2. Method Overview
 Pipeline
 1. Input a high-resolution image (usually in full resolution);
 2. Optimize (overfit) a set of 2D Gaussians to represent the image;